Macmee/private-scope/README.md

 ##Are You Crazy?

 Probably.
 And my solution isn't bulletproof.
 This solution leverages `Function.caller` behind the scenes so things can get funky when that's not available.
-I'm using a slight workaround for objects created via the `class` keyword too (stack inspection) to determine if a caller belongs to a class due to the absence of `Function.caller` in method created using `class`.
+I'm using a slight workaround for objects created via the `class` keyword too (stack inspection) to determine if a caller belongs to a class due to the absence of `Function.caller` in methods created using `class`.